burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     On the other hand, if the store has not yet computed values globally, because all uninitialized or initialized global variables by zero are stored in the `bss` segment - they do not require to be stored in the binary image.
 In this case, binary image file loading time is decreasing, but you need to fill values by yourself in runtime.

-33. **If you are using spinlock be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10 000$ cycles.
-In Windows, the actual time for thread execution is about 30 milliseconds and call system API costs about $1000$ cycles.
-So in Windows and Linux if performance is the goal you at least some amount of time in spinlock (at least $3000$-$4000$ times) and after this yield time for OS during spinning.
-Sometimes this kind of synchronization mutes is denoted as *Competitive Mutex*.
-If the mutex is released during spinning in terms of compute spinning is optimal, if the mutex is released after yielding this algorithm 2 is optimal.
+31. **If you are using spinlock be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10\,000$ cycles.
+In Windows, the actual time for thread execution is about 30 milliseconds (roughly speaking $120\,000\,000$ cycles) and call of system API costs about $1000$ cycles.

+So in Windows and Linux if performance is the goal and you know that you will not block for a long time maybe at least some amount of time you should wait in spinlock (at least $3000$-$4000$ clocks) and after this yield time for OS during spinning.

+Sometimes this kind of synchronization denoted as *Competitive Mutex*.
+If the mutex is released during spinning - compute spinning is optimal, if the mutex is released after yielding this algorithm algorithm 2 is optimal.
 There exists a randomized algorithm that can achieve a $1.58$ competitive ratio.

 33. **Force uses sequential consistency with memory fences.** For restoring sequential consistency in the multithread program you have to use a memory fence.
-Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncretization commands.
-The typical cost of a memory fence is comparable to L2-cache access.
+Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncretization commands. **The typical cost of a memory fence is comparable to L2-cache access.**

 34. **Consider the latency of memory accesses from different levels.** Take into assumption multicore cache hierarchy and different times for memory access.
-The relative latency for access for CPU Caches is the following: *L1 - 2ns, L2 - 4ns, LLC/L3 - 6ns, DRAM Memory 50 ns*.
+The relative latency and througput for access for CPU Caches and Disk space is the following:

+* L1 - 2 nanoseconds

+* L2 - 4 nanoseconds

+* LLC/L3 - 6 nanoseconds

+* DRAM Memory - 50 nanoseconds.
+Throughput: 10 GB/s

+* SSD - 10-20 microseconds.
+Throughput: 2 GB/s seq. access, 200 MB/sec random access.

+* HDD - 10-20 microseconds.
+Throughput: 200 MB/s seq. access, 1 MB/sec random access.

 36. **Use Cache-Efficient and Cache-Oblivious Algorithms.** One way to solve issues with caching use or create cache-efficient or cache-aware algorithms (Example: k-way merge sort).

     The harder alternative is to use or create cache-oblivious algorithms:

-    * They do not have parameters to tune
+    * They do not have parameters to tune.
-    * They do not have explicit knowledge of cache size in the machine
+    * They do not have explicit knowledge of cache size in the machine.
-    * However, they handle multilevel caches automatically and passively autotuned
+    * They handle multilevel caches automatically and passively autotuned.

     Example of Optimal Cache-Oblivious Sorting via Funnelsort.
 A list of some Cache-Oblivious algorithms is presented in [MIT 6.172 course lecture 15, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/cef17369f91d3140409f2be4ad9246a4_MIT6_172F18_lec15.pdf).

 35. **Do not underestimate the algorithmic level.** Several tricks that can be done at the algorithm level:
-    * Store pre-computed results
+    * Store pre-computed results.
-    * Early cutoffs
+    * Early cutoffs.
     * Use a clever pruning strategy if the algorithm has a combinatorial search nature.

 37. **If the algorithm has internal/meta parameters to tune decide how to choose them.** Several strategies to decide internal parameters in the algorithm to use:

     * Construct the model of the computation device.
-Can explain exact magic constants in the algorithm, but hard to build, cannot model everything)
+Can explain exact magic constants in the algorithm, but hard to build, cannot model everything.
     * Heuristic-based solution.
 Works most of the time, however always suboptimal performance.
     * Exhaustive search.
 The method tries all possible internal parameters of the algorithm and will find the optimal.
 It can take too long time.
     * Autotuning-based solution.
 Try parameters, if satisfied then finish, if not select a new candidate heuristically.